 2. If there is not an active flight plan in the system, this is where you can begin to build your flight plan.
 Touch Enter Flight Plan and begin searching.
-The
+The system will provide an initial fix to choose

 4. Add Waypoint will add that location to the end of your Flight plan.
 There is no limit to the number of waypoints you may add to the Flight plan.